-Stiniva beach from Split, Hvar, Korcula or Brac
+Stiniva beach from Split, Hvar, Korcula, Mljet or Brac

-If you intend to come here from Split or any other place, you first have to reach Vis Island (see the map here).
+If you intend to come here from Split or any other place (like Mljet, or Brac, or Dubrovnik) you first have to reach Vis Island (see the map here).
 Check available ferry sailing to the island on the croatiferries.com website and start from there.
 Once on the island, follow the above advice.
 See below the location map too.
-Check also info about organised tours that are available from Hvar island and many more places including day trips from Split.
+Check also info about organized tours that are available from Hvar island and many more places including day trips from Split.

 Although it says on the map that is just 8 minutes walk, as the path is steep, it will take you about 20 minutes to reach the bay.
 The distance is about 450 meters.